Harp seal

-The harp seal (Pagophilus groenlandicus), also known as Saddleback Seal or Greenland Seal, is a species of earless seal, or true seal, native to the northernmost Atlantic Ocean and Arctic Ocean.
+The harp seal (Pagophilus groenlandicus), also known as the saddleback seal or Greenland seal, is a species of earless seal, or true seal, native to the northernmost Atlantic Ocean and Arctic Ocean.
 Originally in the genus Phoca with a number of other species, it was reclassified into the monotypic genus Pagophilus in 1844.
 In Greek, its scientific name translates to "ice-lover from Greenland," and its taxonomic synonym, Phoca groenlandica translates to "Greenlandic seal."
 This is the only species in the genus Pagophilus.

 Description

 The mature harp seal has pure black eyes.
-It has a silver-gray fur covering its body, with black harp or wishbone-shaped markings dorsally.
+It has a silver-gray fur covering its body, with black harp- or wishbone-shaped markings dorsally, accounting for its common name.
 Adult harp seals grow to be 1.7 to 2.0 m long and weigh from 115 to 140 kg.
-The harp seal pup often has a yellow-white coat at birth due to staining from amniotic fluid, but after one to three days, the coat turns white and stays white for 2–3 weeks, until the first molt.
-Adolescent harp seals have a silver-gray coat spotted with black.
+The harp seal pup has a white coat for the first 2–3 weeks until the first molt, when it is replaced by a black-dotted silver to gray coat.
+Pups acquire their characteristic pattern once they near sexual maturity.
+In males, the transition to the harp-pattern tends to be abrupt, while in females it may be gradual and span years.
+Some females may never lose all their spots or not fully develop the harp-pattern.
+Harp seals show little sexual dimorphism, with males being slightly larger.